moebiussurfing/ofxWindowApp/README.md

 The addon auto loads the settings when your app starts and stores too on app exit.
 Nothing more it's required.

-The json file will looks like:
+The JSON file will look like:

 AppWindow.json
 ```